Reading Room – our village hall

 Hiring the Reading Room

-If you are interested in hiring the Reading Room, on either a regular basis or for a one-off event, please email Stella Cantor, Booking Secretary (preferred) or call 01737 843335.
+If you are interested in hiring the Reading Room, on either a regular basis or for a one-off event, please email Stella Cantor, Booking Secretary, preferred (or telephone 01737 843335).

 The rate for hiring is a minimum of £30 for up to 3 hours, and thereafter at £10 per hour.
 Please contact Stella if you are interested in a regular booking as a lower rate might apply.
 Click here to read the basic conditions of hire.